A Moment of Truth and a Moment of Shame

 "Look for Paul Greengrass' volcanic re-creation of the massacre in Northern Ireland on January 30th, 1972 - immortalized in the song by U2 - to take on the giants in the race for best picture of 2002.
 The film is also a triumph for actor James Nesbitt, who plays civil-rights leader Ivan Cooper with an intensity of feeling that will leave you shaken.
 And to think this stunner of a film cost less ($4.3 million) than it takes to keep Harry Potter in wands."Travers went on to predict: "Bloody Sunday star James Nesbitt may be the actor of the year."

-The movie will open at the New York Film Festival on 2nd October at the Lincoln Center.
+The movie opened at the New York Film Festival on 2nd October at the Lincoln Center.

 Below is a Paramount Classics link which gives more details about the movie including access to a trailer: